astropy/astroplan/docs/tutorials/plots.rst

     Note that the time input for `plot_sky` has to either be an array of `astropy.time.Time` objects or has to be an `astropy.time.Time` object containing an array of times--in other words, it **cannot** be scalar.
+See `astropy`'s documentation for more details.

 .. warning::